 In a digital era where everyone can create and distribute media, the rules of engagement between the media industry and individuals seem ever more confusing.
 But once you have this down, it will be easy to start earning from your video’s rights.
 You can either wait for media representatives to reach out to you about using your video, or you can upload it on a marketplace like Jukin.
 Find out all about video licensing in this article.

 YouTube really is one of the most effective and cheapest ways to market your e-commerce store.
 People are highly visual and watching a video on what a product actually looks like, how easy it is to use, and how it can benefit them.
 How other individuals have experienced good results with your brand (customer testimonials) can go a long way towards attracting more interest and attention, compared to the written text.
 This, in turn, can boost your sales in your online store.
 Read this article to learn how to sell products from a WordPress website.

 9. Create Reviews and Earn Through Affiliate Marketing

 I have found that reviewing products and offering people bonuses to buy from them through your link underneath the YouTube video is a great way to make money as an affiliate marketer using YouTube.

 You can leverage the YouTube videos to get people to know, like and trust you, which makes it a lot easier to sell something.
-Plus, the built-in audience of YouTube being the #2 search engine on the planet and the results which tend to rank highly on Google (since they own YouTube) helps you naturally get traffic to your videos which can bring in more profits for you.
+Plus, the built-in audience of YouTube, being the number two search engine on the planet, and the results which tend to rank highly on Google (since they own YouTube) help you naturally get traffic to your videos, which can bring in more profits for you.

 Once you build a good level of recognition and engagement with your audience, you can take it up a notch by establishing your channel as your own personal brand.
 You can sell branded merchandise, such as shirts, mugs, umbrellas, or items that are more relevant to your niche.